 The Norton Museum of Art (norton.org) is located at 1451 S. Olive Avenue in West Palm Beach; (561) 832-5196

 Tickets to the museum are usually $18 for adults, $15 for seniors, $5 for students with a valid ID — and free for members, teachers & military(with an ID) and for children 12 and under.

-Free parking is available in the lot at 1501 S. Dixie Highway across the street from the Museum.
+Free parking is available in the lot at 1501 S. Dixie Highway across the street from the Museum for members — and is $5 per car and the revenue generated through parking fees will go to fund the Museum’s education programs.
 Metered street parking is also available.

 Weekly on Friday and Saturday (starting February 23, 2019)

 West Palm Beach, FL 33401